 The education in gender equality also serves the purpose to show men that when women participate more outside the home, men should also change and take more responsibility for traditionally female chores in the home.
 This has both led to better relations within families and yielded positive effects for the work in agriculture.

-Women´s possibility to obtain full membership in the organisations and cooperatives is sometimes prevented by bylaws stipulating that one must own land to be able to become a member.
-We support female farmers´ groups in their struggle for changing these bylaws, and for their right to own and inherit land.
+Women´s possibility to obtain full membership in the organisations and cooperatives is sometimes prevented by by-laws stipulating that land ownership is a must to be able to become a member.
+We support women farmer groups in their struggle for changes in discriminatory by-laws, and for their right to own and inherit land.

 We also support women´s initiatives to create their own income opportunities, by providing access to loans, and trainings in entrepreneurship and marketing.